Lightnet/gunjstrustsharekey/README.md

  * Clean Up script.

 ## Information:
   This is just Gun chain share key, trust writable key, and encryption setup functions.

+  Seajs has some basic call functions login/register user access for graph node to work with the script in gun chain calls.
+Each user graph can't be written but it can be read only.

+  Once user login to their owning graph node that they can read, write, and edit.
+But can't edit other user graph node and read only.
+You can reference the user node. gun.user('public key').

-To grant and revoke owner user key graph for users access to able to read data value for share key access.
-To used share key to write encrypt data for other can only read.
-The distrust and trust function is to allow owner user key graph grant access users write or edit key graph owner data value.
-As well encryptput and decryptonce key value to encode and decode owner as well other user but permission access read and write.
+  To grant and revoke owner user key graph node for users that has permission read only access data.
+There are some basic function calls to add and remove permission to users from owner root access.
+It used map table list that the owner has right top level graph access.

+  The distrust and trust function is to allow owner user key graph grant access users write or edit key graph owner data value on reference graph.
+As well encrypt put and decrypt once key value to encode and decode owner as well other user but permission access read and write.
+It used the graph table as well users graph to get the latest graph path data store.

+  Please note this script is test simple functions.

  To learn how SEA.js (Security Encryption Authorization ) that works with gun.js.